tdhoffman/spycause/README.md

 the linearity of Z rather than other aspects.
 Finally, to be coherent with functional causal models, Y is fully generated in `_create_Y`.
 The function can be overriden in any number of ways by future subclasses.

+`FriedmanSimulator` is also implemented.
+The class exploits the modularity of the base `Simulator` and only implements a nonlinear functional form for Y.